 Can you guess the LEAGUE superfriend?

 Did you guess the real identity of LEAGUE superfriend Mighty Gem was Vanessa Avery?
 Vanessa is an administrative assistant for our LLCC-Beardstown Outreach Center and has been with LLCC for 20 years.
-Before that, she was a student, a student worker and a part-time employee.
+Before that, she was a student, student worker and a part-time employee.

 Can you guess this LEAGUE Committee superfriend?